 GBP10 per year (or a life membership for GBP100)

 During the festivals we try to put on a special event for the Mates.
-They are also invited to one of the Nosing & Tasting Evenings (free of charge) that we put on during the summer months.
+Mates are also invited to one of the Nosing & Tasting Evenings (at a reduced charge) that we put on during the summer months.